plone/training/deployment/playbook_use.rst

     Having several students simultaneously downloading a virtualbox over wifi or a slow connection is a nightmare.
     Have a plan.

-Once you've run ``vagrant up``, running it again will not automatically provision the virtualbox.
+Once you've run :program:`vagrant up`, running it again will not automatically provision the virtualbox.
 In this case, that means that Ansible is not run.
 So, if you change your Ansible configuration, you'll need to use: